Deep Attention Based Semi-Supervised 2D-Pose Estimation for Surgical Instruments: Methodology

 \subsection{Training Details}

 \textbf{Learning:} Throughout the training Adam solver is used with default parameters \cite{kingma2014adam}.
 The training lasted 50k iterations.
-Following Du et. al. \cite{du2018articulated}, input resolution is set to 288x384 pixels and 256x320 pixels for RMIT and EndoVis datasets respectively.
+Following Du et. al. \cite{du2018articulated}, input resolution is set to $288 \times 384$ pixels and $256 \times 320$ pixels for RMIT and EndoVis datasets respectively.
 DAU-Net kernels are initialized from a truncated Gaussian distribution and kernels in attention module is initialized using Xavier initialization.
 Target labels are created by heatmaps, where each joint annotation corresponds to a 2D Gaussian density map centred at the labelled point location and the annotation for joint association corresponds to a Gaussian distribution along the joint pair center line.
 Following Du et. al. \cite{du2018articulated}, the standard deviation of 20 pixels is used for Gaussian distributions.
-An example target label can be seen in Figure \ref{fig:endovis_label}.

 \textbf{Regularization:} The network is regularized using dropout \cite{srivastava2014dropout} with dropping rate of 30\% and \%10 for RMIT and EndoVis, respectively.
 Also, noisy labels are applied by sampling a random variable uniformly between -0.01 and 0.01, and adding to each pixel of the target heatmap.